-“Stealing Jade”is an 86,000-word character-driven suspense.
+“Stealing Jade”is an 87,000-word character-driven mystery.
 Jade has the self-deprecating humor and the criminal career path of the classic Bernie Rodenbarr mysteries and her relationship with Adam is akin to the movie Mr. and Mrs. Smith.
 More recently, readers of Ellen Butler's Isabella's Daughter will appreciate the story of a woman who discovers that loved ones are not as they seem, and readers of Karen Olson's Hidden will appreciate what happens to relationships that are based on secrets.

 After Jade catches Adam, her husband and fellow thief, cheating on her, she has a “revenge affair” with an attractive neighbor.
 When she finds her lover’s body during what was supposed to be a midnight tryst, the thief instinct takes over – she bolts.
 But Jade doesn’t run far – thieves know that acting normal is the best way to blend in.